Zettelkasten-Method/zettelkasten.de/content/posts/2024/03/zettelkasten-iceberg/index.md

 Most people have thinking tools that they have developed within their domain.
 These just need to be transferred to the Zettelkasten and harmonised with the Zettelkasten Method.

 This is one of the challenging projects for me within the framework of the Zettelkasten Method: I am working on developing a general toolbox for thinking and training to use it.
-The first step will be a [course on the unfolding of a thought](https://zettelkasten.de/courses/value-creation/). <!--sf: Change link when page is ready. -->
+The first step will be a [course on the unfolding of a thought](https://zettelkasten.de/course/perfect-note/).

 ## Don't Go Back to Basics, We Need to Go Deeper